userdocs/qbittorrent-nox-static/README.md

 ### Second instance

-When you simply call the binary it will look for it's configuration in `~/.config/qbittorrent`.
+When you simply call the binary using `~/qbittorrent-nox ` it will look for it's configuration in `~/.config/qbittorrent`.

 If you would like to run a second instance using another configuration you can do so like this